 An open source text editor, Atom enables to you customize almost every feature of it, either by hand, yourself, or by installing packages, plugins and themes created by other Atom users.

-You can download the very latest release of Atom text editor from its Github project page:
+You can install the very latest release of Atom text editor as a Snap package:

 12. Steam Linux Gaming